Seize the day

 Latin Phrases Are All Around

-This is just a sampling of the very numerous Latin phrases still used in the English language.
+This is just a sampling of the very numerous Latin words and phrases still used in the English language.
 Many are legal terms, but you'll find others in everyday use, too.
 Keep your eyes open, and you're sure to notice that Latin is all around you, even though it’s not spoken on a daily basis any more.
 If you’re interested in learning more Latin words, take a look at this vocabulary list.